Classroom Labs

 • ITE 375 CAD Teaching Lab – Design and test VLSI model circuits.

 All graduate students majoring in Computer Science, Computer Engineering, or Electrical Engineering have access to a dedicated computer lab in ITE 305.
-This area is open 24 hours to facilitate classwork and research.
+This area is open 24 hours to facilitate class work and research.

-There are atleast eleven general usage computer labs available for all students managed by the University.
-Many are reserved for classes–a posted schedule at each room displays availability.
+There are at least eleven general usage computer labs available for all students managed by the University.
+Many are reserved for instructional classes–a posted schedule at each room displays general availability.
 The 24-hour computer lab is located in ENG 021 and ENG 021a.
-Students who are not enrolled in a class can not remain in a lab.
-Computer workstation access is "first come, first serve."
-During times of heavy use such as when homework and projects are due, plan to arrive early to ensure a seat.